 As a contrast, in Caen, there was a large hill outside of remnants of a castle a little walk from the school where many members of the community gathered until sunset.
 There were youth playing music and practicing skateboard tricks, working men and women passing around bottles of wine and smoking cigarettes, and then there were us tourists basking in the calm and pleasant atmosphere.
 While I had a few unpleasant experiences marked by this hill, but as I am supposed to be creating a presentation and preparing for an exam tomorrow, all I can think about is how happy I was with two of my friends, having ice cream for breakfast and clear skin.

 So yes, I sit here thinking about the much simpler time.
 But then I think about how I didn’t get the opportunity to challenge myself or push myself past what I think are my limits.
-As much as I miss France, I realize that there is a balance somewhere between here and there— perhaps in somewhere in the Atlantic Ocean or in between the healthy sleeping hours of 10 p.m. and midnight.
+As much as I miss France, I realize that there is a balance somewhere between here and there— perhaps it’s somewhere in the Atlantic Ocean or in between the healthy sleeping hours of 10 p.m. and midnight.
 Life is full of give and take, and France helped me realize that I’m not willing to give up my exhilarating late night research quests for an idyllic seat on a hill (barring vacation, of course).